Aleister Crowley,

 Every Man And Every Woman Is A Star

-After the encounter with Aiwass, in typical grandiose fashion, Mathers received a letter announcing that the Equinox of the Gods
+Aiwass, in typical grandiose fashion, Mathers received a letter announcing that the

-one of his followers, a vampire, to him.
+According to Crowley, Mathers reportedly sentone of his followers, a vampire, to him.
 She appeared to him in the guise of a "young woman of bewitching beauty", but was able to defeat her, and she was "transformed into hag of sixty, bent and decrepit".
 Mathers then sent a "current of evil" which struck Crowley's bloodhounds dead and caused his servants to fall ill.
-Crowley retaliated by summoning up the forces of the demon Beelzebub
+Crowley retaliated by summoning up the forces of the demon

-when Mathers passed away of influenza, many felt that Crowley had murdered him with magic.
+Beelzebuband his 49 attendant fiends.
+Following thiseffort, Mathers' magical assaults on Crowley ceased.
+Years later,when Mathers passed away of influenza, many felt that Crowley had murdered him with magic.

-It is not clear why shortly after his encounter with Aiwass and his battle with Mathers, Crowley
+It is not clear why shortly after his encounter with

-with and without his wife and child.
-It was not until his return from the United States that he found out that his daughter Lola Zaza had died from typhus in
+United States,with and without his wife and child.
+It was not until his return from the United States that he found out that his daughter

 Rangoon, India.